 Join.me is designed to help you set up online meetings and web conferences, as well as share your screen with collaborators.
 You’ll save a lot of time you’d otherwise spend getting everyone from your team together in front of the same screen.

-With this scheduler, you’ll be able to set up or join conference calls, participate in live text chats, and enjoy a number of sharing options:
+With this scheduling app, you’ll be able to set up or join conference calls, participate in live text chats, and enjoy a number of sharing options:

 - sharing a screen